Felix Bwalya: Early life

-Amateur Career
+Amateur career

 After showing early promise as a teenager, Bwalya joined Green Buffaloes Stables in 1987 and trained under Vincent Mudenda who helped improve his ringcraft.
 He soon came to the attention of national selectors and was chosen to be part of Zambia’s boxing contingent bound for the 1988 Seoul Olympics but it ended in disappointment when he was left out at the last minute.
 “I was left behind at the airport because officials insisted that I was too young,” he recounted.

 He overcame the setback when he won a gold medal for Zambia at the 1989 East and Central Africa Boxing Championships.
-Two years later, he won another gold medal at the 1991 All-Africa Games in Cairo when he beat Tanzania’s Rashid Haji Ally Matumla on points in the final of the 60kg weight category.
+Two years later, he won another gold medal at the 1991 All-Africa Games in Cairo when he beat Tanzania’s Rashid Haji Ally Matumla on points in the final of the 60 kg weight category.
 He travelled to the next Olympics in Barcelona in 1992 but was defeated by Matumla on points in the first round.